reza-khojasteh/teaching-and-learning-cpp/README.md

 # Object-Oriented Programming Using C++ Learning Projects

 This repository contains a collection of C++ projects created for learning purposes.
-Each project is designed to demonstrate a specific C++ concept.
+Each project is designed to demonstrate a specific OOP/C++ concept.

 ## Project Structure